 Earning your credential as an APRP has a wide array of benefits.
 As an individual, your accreditation demonstrates to your employer that you’re committed to the profession, which can provide opportunities for personal career growth.
-It also helps your company, since bank regulators and examiners regularly look at financial institutions’ risk-focused employees as a sign that the FI is committed to risk management and regulation compliance.
+It validates to regulators and examiners that your financial institution or company is committed to risk management and regulation compliance.

 These benefits apply to solution providers, processors and even end users.
 By having an APRP on staff, an end user like a business or government agency can more effectively manage ACH Network use and enhance its risk management profile.
 Similarly, solution providers and processors need qualified APRPs in order to ensure that they’re complying with FIs and business clients.
-Once you have your accreditation, you’ll find that you’re in high demand as the “go-to” expert in the critical and nuanced areas of risk management across payment types.
+Once you have your accreditation, you’ll become the “go-to” expert in the critical and nuanced areas of risk management across payment types.

 NACHA is not accepting online registrations at this time.
 If you're interested in taking the APRP exam, please download the registration form.